-Editors Note: All information about the Amex EveryDay Credit Card has been collected independently by 10xTravel.
-The Amex EveryDay Credit Card is no longer available through 10xTravel.
+All information about the American Express Green Card and The Amex EveryDay® Card has been collected independently by 10xTravel.

-There could be many reasons why you might not be working on earning a credit card welcome bonus right now.
-Maybe you’re trying to get your recently opened card count below 5/24 or you’re letting your credit report cool off a little bit before opening new cards.
+There could be many reasons why you might not be working on earning a credit card welcome bonus at the moment.
+Maybe you’re trying to get your recently opened card count below 5/24 or you’re letting your credit report cool off a little bit before opening new lines of credit.

 Whatever the reason, you still want to take advantage of travel credit card bonus categories.
 That’s why we’ve compiled the best bonus category options currently available in the market on a quarterly basis for cards you might have in your wallet.